-Parbold Douglas Church of England Academy seeks to provide a well rounded, broad and balanced education for all children so that they are equipped to transform society.
+Parbold Douglas Church of England Academy seeks to provide a well-rounded, broad and balanced education for all children so that they are equipped to transform society.

-We have the highest expectations of pupil attainment, teacher performance and parental involvement and we encourage everyone to strive to be the best they can be in order to enjoy life in all its fullness.
-We seek challenge and embrace change in order to improve.
+The academy has the highest expectations of pupil attainment, teacher performance and parental involvement and encourages everyone to strive to be the best they can be in order to enjoy life in all its fullness.
+The academy seeks challenge and embraces change in order to improve.
 To this end, the activities provided include:

-- Coherent and thoughtful planned learning opportunities which build upon previous learning to support all pupils in achieving in line with or exceeding expectations in the EYFS, KS1 and KS2 statutory assessments, - · Focussed and supportive professional development opportunities for all staff, - · Annual performance management objectives for all staff, - · Pupil engagement in leadership decisions through the use of pupil voice in a variety of ways, - .
-A broad, balanced and cohesive curriculum for all pupils which enables them to succeed - Opportunities for extended learning through the provision of extra-curricular activities and enriching learning experiences, - Opportunities for development for all staff to support succession planning in order to maintain consistent high standards in all aspects of the schools' work, - Talent spotting of all pupils and staff and encouraging and fostering the areas identified to enable all to flourish. - A fully inclusive education, available to all, - Provision for Trustee/Director training c.
-Public benefit
+- Coherent and thoughtful planned learning opportunities which build upon previous learning to support all pupils in achieving in line with or exceeding expectations in the EYFS, KS1 and KS2 statutory assessments, - Focussed and supportive professional development opportunities for all staff, - Annual performance management objectives for all staff, - Pupil engagement in leadership decisions through the use of pupil voice in a variety of ways, - A broad, balanced and cohesive curriculum for all pupils which enables them to succeed, - Opportunities for extended learning through the provision of extra-curricular activities and enriching learning experiences, - Opportunities for development for all staff to support succession planning in order to maintain consistent high standards in all aspects of the schools' work, - Talent spotting of all pupils and staff and encouraging and fostering the areas identified to enable all to flourish. - A fully inclusive education, available to all, - Provision for Trustee/Director training.